I want to talk about something that is all too real for me and, I imagine, quite a few of you as well.

 I identify with this song a lot, and since you're still reading this, you likely will too.

 (If you don't want to listen to it, you can keep reading, but it's only 2 minutes and 52 seconds, and I definitely recommend listening!)

 I just want you to let the lyrics sink in for a moment.

-We’re going to talk about them in a bit because I don’t think I could say it better than Miranda.
+We're going to talk about them in a bit because I don't think I can say it better than Miranda.

 Why We Feel Perpetually Dissatisfied

 As travelers, we crave adventure.

 We feel a strong sense of wanderlust, meaning our hearts are always lusting after someplace new and unfamiliar.